Educational Ride

 Camp Check-In and Pre-Ride vet-in:

-- You will need to sign a liability release and collect all your participation goodies.
+- You will need to sign in and collect all your participation goodies.

 - A different qualified horse can be ridden on Day 2.
 Please notify the ride office at check-in.

 - If arranged in advance, base camp will open for early arrivals beginning Thursday – please contact the Tevis office at wstf@teviscup.org ahead of time to let us know.
-Note: Horse water won’t be available until Friday.
-Riders may also stay over until Monday if arranged in advance.
+Note: Horse water will be available on Thursday.
+Riders may also stay over until Monday.

 - Pre-ride Vet-in begins around 3 pm.